 For partition style, you can covert GPT to MBR or vice versa using Disk Management or command line.
 For boot mode, you can boot to UEFI mode or Legacy mode in BIOS.
 Detailed steps are listed in Fix System Image Restore Fails due to EFI/BIOS.

 After that you can perform Windows 7 system image backup and restore step-by-step.
-If you still fail to restore Windows 7 to different hardware, maybe a system backup & restore program with higher success rate could help you.
+If you still fail to restore Windows 7 to different hardware, maybe a system backup & restore program could help you better.

-How to Restore Windows 7/8/10 System Image to Different Hardware?
+How to restore Windows 7/8/10 system image to different computer?

-★ It enables you to backup and restore system image on all Windows PCs.
-With the advanced editions like AOMEI Backupper Professional, you can use Universal Restore to deploy Windows system image to another computer with different hardware.
+It enables you to backup and restore system image on all Windows PCs.
+You can also use Universal Restore to deploy Windows system image to another computer with different hardware.

-★ If the destination computer has no operating system yet or doesn’t boot properly, you can create a bootable media with AOMEI Backupper, and then use it to boot the computer and perform dissimilar hardware recovery.
+If the target computer has no operating system yet or doesn’t boot properly, you can create a bootable media with AOMEI Backupper, and then use it to boot the computer and perform dissimilar hardware recovery.

-★ In addition to operating system, there are file/partition/disk backup available.
-Even if you’ve successfully deployed the system image, you can also use the software for daily data protection.
+In addition to system, there are file/partition/disk backup options.
+Even if you’ve successfully deployed the system image, you can use the software to schedule automatic backup for daily data protection.

 The detailed procedure of restoring system image to different hardware depends on your specific situation.
 I’ll give some examples to explain how to use Windows 7 system image to restore different computer: